shadowsocks/shadowsocks-dotcloud/README.md

 shadowsocks-heroku uses WebSocket instead of raw sockets, so it can be deployed on [Heroku](https://www.heroku.com/).

-Notice that the protocol is INCOMPATIBLE with the origin shadowsocks.
+Notice that the protocol is INCOMPATIBLE with shadowsocks.

 Heroku
 ------